NordVPN vs CyberGhost in UK: Head-to-Head Comparison

 In contrast, CyberGhost offers 3 protocol options to choose from OpenVPN, L2TP, and IKEv2.
 You can pick any of these protocols as you prefer in the settings, and it only takes a click to change the protocol you want to use.

-7. NordVPN vs CyberGhost in Spain: Features of CyberGhost Vs. NordVPN
+7. NordVPN vs CyberGhost: Features of CyberGhost Vs. NordVPN

-NordVPN vs CyberGhost in Spain both offer interesting features.
+CyberGhost and NordVPN both offer interesting features.
 Let’s take a look at some features offered by CyberGhost.

 Three basic privacy features offered by CyberGhost include: